Shreyash1811/Shreyash1811.github.io/_posts/2018-01-28-perceptron.md

  -7.62411803e-02 -7.32168108e-02  2.84501433e-01 -3.07528302e-03
 ```
 ## Step 2: Lets use some face images to try to match them and recognize them.
-*Here I used 3 tagged images with 3 different people in it and later I use 8 other untagged pictures with these same 3 people in it to match them with the tagged pictures.*
+*Here I used 3 tagged images with 3 different people in it and later I use 8 other untagged pictures with these same 3 people in it to match them with the tagged pictures.
+As Shown below*
+img src="{{ site.url }}{{ site.baseurl }}/images/face_rec/pic_collage.png" alt="linearly separable data">
 ```python
 # Loading Pictues
 face1 = face_recognition.load_image_file("../input/recognition/person_1.jpg")